RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 ### Switch from Set to Bloom filter, cuckoo filter, or HyperLogLog

-If you are using large [sets](https://redis.io/docs/data-types/sets/) to solve one of the following problems:
+Suppose you are using large [sets](https://redis.io/docs/data-types/sets/) to solve one of the following problems:

 - Count the number of unique observations in a stream
 - Check if an observation already appeared in the stream